bclarkson-code/Tricycle/README.md

 python train_smol_gpt.py
 ```

-If you have a CUDA capable GPU, training should start immediately.
+If you have a CUDA capable GPU, this will download and tokenise the dataset
+and start training.

 The parameters for the model can be found at `src/tricycle/configs.py:SmolGPTConfig`.
 If you aren't using an RTX 3090, you'll probably want to play around with the